About this guide

 - Keep it simple.
 As with humans, the more your pet consumes the bigger its impact and cost.
 Making use of things you already have around the home, avoiding unnecessary products and packaging waste, and recycling where you can are key ways you can reduce the impact from your pet.

 - Pets love to play.
 But they aren't picky about the latest toys and gadgets.
-They'll be just as happy with an old rope or second-hand soft toy from the op shop as brand new items.
 So why not recycle some of your unwanted items into a great pet plaything.
-Old footballs and tennis balls and the humble stick are great to tire out energetic canines as a complement to the daily walk.
+Old balls are great to tire out energetic canines as a complement to the daily walk.
 Your cat will love something bright or fluffy tied on the end of a string.